vapor/docs/4.0/docs/fluent/relations.md

 ```

 This will attach the related model to the parent as if it was eager loaded or lazy loaded without an extra database query.

-## Migrations

-Sometimes setting up relations may require extra work during a migration.
-See [schema builder](schema.md) for more info.